Empowering the next generation

 Globally, more than 200 million young people are out of work or live in low-income poverty.
 Many disadvantaged young people lack the skills they need to get a job or to improve their circumstances, including knowing how to manage their financial future.

 Youth to Work is a global programme that will develop opportunities that support young people to become job-ready.
-Youth to Work reached more than 19,000 young people through employability projects in 2020, and more than 21,000 between 2019 and 2020.
+We reached more than 189,000 young people through employability projects between 2019 and mid-2022.
 Our target is to reach 100,000 youth, supporting at least 20,000 of these beneficiaries into work between 2019 and 2023.

-During 2021, we will continue to support employability across our markets, including through COVID-19 economic recovery projects.
+In 2022, we continue to support employability across our markets, including through COVID-19 economic recovery projects.

 Nurturing small business owners to succeed